pallavJha/chaakoo/README.md

 play play play play
 ```

-the above grid will create the following layout:
+will create the following layout:

 ![window1](./examples/1/1-window1.png)

-The layout can be a little complex as well based on further pane divisions, like,
+The layout can be a little complex too based on the further pane divisions, like,

 ```
 arandr  arandr  bzip    cat